costlocker/costlocker.github.io/_drafts/import-projects-to-costlocker.md

 ## API shortcuts

-You can use shortcuts when you are creating new project or experimenting with the API.
+You can use shortcuts when creating a new project or experimenting with the API.
-Take it as experimental feature for developers.
-If you don't like it you can use standard format returned by the API.
+This is an experimental feature for developers.
+If you don’t like it, you can use the standard formats returned by the API.

 | Shortcut | Full representation | Description |
 | -------- | ------------------- | ----------- |